Essential Functions Position Analysis (EFPA)

 Our EFPA Team

-Shaw HRC’s EFPA team has produced more than 500 EFPA documents.
+Shaw HRC’s EFPA team has produced thousands of EFPA documents.
 Each EFPA is created with the company’s 360-degree process.
 This includes interviews of managers and peers in order to develop the most comprehensive and accurate account of a job classification’s essential functions possible.
 Our EFPA team is the most experienced in the industry when it comes to the creation of a superior document that can be used in real life applications throughout the interactive process from medical clarification to face-to-face meetings between employers and employees.